-Each SWME shall demonstrate that year-round collection options exist in their region for the following materials: batteries, fluorescent lamps, mercury thermostats, 1- and 20-pound propane tanks, electronics, paint, tires, and used oil.
+Each SWME shall demonstrate that year-round collection options exist in their region for the following materials: batteries, mercury containing lamps, mercury thermostats, 1- and 20-pound propane tanks, electronics, paint, tires, used oil, and white goods (including discarded refrigerators, washing machines, clothes dryers, ranges, water heaters, dishwasher, freezers).
 Collection locations can be privately or publicly owned, such as auto parts stores collecting used oil, or hardware stores collecting paint and fluorescent lamps.
 However, if the only collection location for a required material closes during the SWIP term, then the SWME must provide a collection option for its residents.
 All collection locations must be open at least one weekday and one weekend day per week.
+In addition, all outreach promoting the collection of these materials must make clear that the collection of these materials is separate from curbside, or blue-bin, recycling.